noahklein/checkmark-spam/README.md

 even watching the video you're commenting on!

 Always land the top comment spot solely based on your fame.
-Don't waste your time composing a funny or thoughtful comment--that's for the filthy peasants!
+Don't waste your time composing a funny or thoughtful comment--that's for the filthy unverified peasants!
 Unlike them you deserve the top spot because you're you!

 ![Gus Johnson](gus.png)